Aider-AI/aider/README.md

 Aider supports OpenAI's new GPT-4 model that has the massive 128k context window.
 [Early benchmark results](https://aider.chat/docs/benchmarks-1106.html)
-seems to indicate that it is very fast and a bit better at coding than previous GPT-4 models.
+indicate that it is very fast and a bit better at coding than previous GPT-4 models.

 To use it, run aider like this: